Simple and easy mix-and-bake orange nutella muffins, with light and moist crumbs. Topped with Nutella…

-Light, tender Christmas morning muffins in a one-bowl-mix recipe, which is really convenient to whip up, even in the morning.
+These are light, tender Christmas morning muffins.
+You will be able to make them easily with the one-bowl-mix recipe, which is really convenient to whip up, even in the morning.
 Though I find the taste of the muffins to be nicer on the next day, after the flavors develop overnight.
 So if you have time, do try to make them the night before!

 若想阅读中文版本，请在网页的右边 “Google Translate” 点击选择 中文简体 (Chinese Simplified）或 繁体 (Chinese Traditional) 翻译。可能食谱读起来会怪怪的，所以如果有疑问都可以问哦！